cloudmesh-community/book/chapters/cloud/datacenter.md

 > loss projected somewhere?
 If you find an outage do significant
 > research on it.
 For example other metrics could include what media
 > impact did this outage have?

+E.Datacenter.9:

+> We encourage you to contribute to this section if you like and enjoy
+> doing so.